codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-delete-journal-entries.md

 ## Effect on related objects

 Be aware that deleting a Journal entry from QBO might cause related objects to be modified.
-For example, if you delete the Journal entry for a paid invoice:
+For example, if you delete the Journal entry for a paid invoice, the invoice is deleted but the payment against that invoice is not.

-- The invoice is deleted.
-- The payment object isn't deleted.
 The payment is converted to a payment on account.

 :::info Future support for deleting objects